nautes-labs/website/src/en/guide/user-guide/run-a-pipeline.md

 spec:
   # ProjectPipelineRuntime name
   name: pr-demo-$suffix
-  # Optional, run ProjectPipelineRuntime need an account
+  # The account refers to run project pipeline runtime need an account.
   account: pr-demo-account-$suffix
   # The product to which the project pipeline runtime belongs
   product: demo-$suffix